Understanding Dental Crown Materials: A Comprehensive Guide

 Acrylic crowns are easy to shape and adjust and can be created right in the dental office.
 Because they are only temporary, they aren’t as durable or as closely matched to your natural tooth colour as permanent crowns.
 Nevertheless, they do a good job protecting your tooth.
 Keep in mind that they might come with additional costs.

 At Dental Designs, we’ve made things easier by offering Same Day crowns.
-With our in-house dental lab, we can create your permanent crown on the same day as your tooth preparation, so you won’t need to wait two weeks or use a temporary crown, saving both time and money!
+With our in-house dental lab, we offer metal-free crowns that are created on the same day as your tooth preparation, so you won’t need to wait two weeks or use a temporary crown, saving both time and money!

 Pros of Temporary crowns: